publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch38/schIII/m__us_usc_t16_s1827.md

          It is unlawful for any person who is the owner or operator of a foreign fishing vessel to which this section applies—

-            (A) to violate any regulation issued under subsection (g) of this section;
+            (A) to violate any regulation issued under subsection (g);

-            (B) to refuse to pay the fee imposed under subsection (d) of this section after being requested to do so by the Secretary; or
+            (B) to refuse to pay the fee imposed under subsection (d) after being requested to do so by the Secretary; or

             (C) to refuse to permit an individual who is authorized to act as an observer under this section with respect to that vessel to board the vessel for purposes of carrying out observer functions.